Kang Youwei: Early life

 Kang was born on 19 March 1858 in Su Village, Danzao Town, Nanhai County, Guangdong province (now the Nanhai District of Foshan City).
 According to his autobiography, his intellectual gifts were recognized in his childhood by his uncle.
-As a result, from an early age, he was sent by his family to study the Confucian classics to pass the Chinese civil service exams.
+As a result, from an early age, he was sent by his family to study the Confucian classics to pass the imperial examinations.
 However, as a teenager, he was dissatisfied with the scholastic system of his time, especially its emphasis on preparing for the eight-legged essays, which were artificial literary exercises required as part of the examinations.

-Studying for exams was an extraordinarily rigorous activity so he engaged in Buddhist meditation as a form of relaxation, an unusual leisurely activity for a Chinese scholar of his time.
+Studying for exams was an extraordinarily rigorous activity so he engaged in Buddhist meditation as a form of relaxation, an unusual leisure activity for a Chinese scholar of his time.
 It was during one of these meditations that he had a mystical vision that became the theme for his intellectual pursuits throughout his life.
 Believing that it was possible to read every book and "become a sage", he embarked on a quasi-messianic pursuit to save humanity.